Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

 osm2pgsql -s -C 300 -c -G --hstore --style openstreetmap-carto.style --tag-transform-script openstreetmap-carto.lua -d gis -H $HOSTNAME -U {{ pg_user }} [.osm or .pbf file]
 ```

-Notice that the suggested process adopts the `-s` (`--slim` option), which uses temporary tables, so running it takes more diskspace, while less RAM memory is used.
-You might add `--drop` option with `-s` (`--slim`), to also drop temporary tables after import.
+Notice that the suggested process adopts the `-s` (`--slim` option), which uses temporary tables, so running it takes more diskspace (and is very slow), while less RAM memory is used.
+You might add `--drop` option with `-s` (`--slim`), to also drop temporary tables after import, otherwise you will also find the temporary tables *nodes*, *ways*, and *rels* (these tables started out as pure
+“helper” tables for memory-poor systems, but today they are widely used because they are also a prerequisite for updates).

 If everything is ok, you can go to [Create indexes](#create-indexes).